TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/01_lesson/lesson_201_binary_day.md

   2. Ask students how they counted to 1023?
   3. Explain Binary: different base of counting. on the board right out lines with 1 2 4 8 underneath.
 Explain 10 is 2 in binary because there is a 1 in the twos spot and nothing in the 1s spot.
 Do a few more examples.
 Once students are understanding do one of the following activities:
     1. Have students write 1 2 4 8 16 32 ... on the bottom of a note card spaced out about half an inch a part.
 Cut out so that the letters are each on a flap.
 Call off n and have students fold up the note card sections to make that number
     2. Have students n students walk up to the front of the classroom.
-Have them hold the place they represent.
-    2. If this is confusing can try the index card binary.
+Have them hold the place they represent and have a 2^n written on a sheet of paper (so student's have 0 or 2 or 4 or ... written on their paper).
+Call out numbers and the students have to decide if their number should be up or not.
   3. What else can be represented by binary?
 Answer (ANYTHING)
     1. Picture example:
         1. Show kids this photo : ![Stary Night](starynight.png), say these get put into 0/1